reactioncommerce/reaction/README.md

 ### Contributing

 Want to contribute?
 That's great!
-[Here's you can get started](https://guides.github.com/activities/contributing-to-open-source/#contributing).
+[Here's how you can get started](https://guides.github.com/activities/contributing-to-open-source/#contributing).

 Check out our Issues page, and if you find something you want to work on, let us know in the comments.
 If you're interested in a particular [project](https://github.com/reactioncommerce/reaction/projects) and you aren’t sure where to begin, feel free to ask.
 Start small!